nikkh/DLLStuff/README.md

     }
   },
   "StorageConnectionString": "",
-  "ServiceBusConnectionString": "",
+  "ServiceBusConnectionString": ""`
-  "ServiceBusQueueName": "calculation-queue"`

 *ensure this file is excluded from source control and copied to the output directory on build*

-* In settings.json in the RequestCreator project configure the container name you created above `{
+* In settings.json in the RequestCreator project configure the container and queue that you created above `{
-  "ContainerName": "dllstuff"
+  "ContainerName": "dllstuff",
+  "ServiceBusQueueName": "calculation-queue"
 }`

 Upload the two native 32-bit DLLs (DLLStuff\dll?) that I developed for this exercise from your local drive to the container you created above.